Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Weighing almost 46 pounds, this electric smoker is pretty easy to move around, and since it is insulated, all the heat is trapped inside for a proper cooking experience.
 Because of this, it can maintain a set temperature until cooking is done, and since there is no charcoal or pellet ash to remove, cleaning it is very easy.

-When comparing offset smokers to traditional grills, there are plenty of similarities and differences.
+When comparing offset smokers to traditional grills, such as charcoal grills, there are plenty of similarities and differences.
 For starters, both barbequing tools look very similar to all but a trained eye, as they are both essentially metal boxes with a heat source that cooks food.
 However, there are subtle differences between the two options.

 With traditional grills, you typically only have one central component, which houses both the cooking chamber and the heat source.
 With smoker grills, you have two main components, the central cooking chamber and the attached firebox, which act as the heat source.